-Series PW securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
+Series PW, Series PWT5 and Series PWT8 securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
+Investors in Series PWT5 and Series PWT8 securities also want to receive a monthly cash flow of 5% or 8% per year, respectively.

-Series PWFB securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
+Series PWFB and Series PWFB5 securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
 Investors are required to negotiate their advisor service fee, which cannot exceed 1.50%, with their financial advisor.
+Investors in Series PWFB5 securities also want to receive a monthly cash flow of 5% per year.